In Katekyo Hitman Reborn!, Futa's "ambition" rankings actually seem to measure how treacherous a given person is.

 Wonderfully averted in Parks and Recreation.
 Leslie is extremely ambitious (She wants to one day be the first female president) but is also extremely moral and would never even think of doing something wrong to get ahead in politics.

 In Babylon 5, the Shadows hold ambition as the highest virtue and constantly play to this emotion in the Younger Races to promote their philosophy of Social Darwinism.
 Londo Mollari, their main 'client' through the story, ends up doing a lot of Dirty Business for his ambitions and suffers greatly for them, especially when he tries putting it right again.
-Word Of G Od confirms that the Shadow emissary Morden recruited Londo specifically because he had a positive ambition to restore the Centauri empire, while G'Kar only wanted revenge on the Centauri, with no vision beyond that. note At least, that's where they are at the beginning of about two decades of character development.
+Word of God confirms that the Shadow emissary Morden recruited Londo specifically because he had a positive ambition to restore the Centauri empire, while G'Kar only wanted revenge on the Centauri, with no vision beyond that. note At least, that's where they are at the beginning of about two decades of character development.
+Ironically, the Shadows are convinced to leave the Younger Races alone forever after Sheridan asks them their own Armor-Piercing Question ("What do you want?") and they realize they don't know the answer anymore.
+The Shadows themselves had no real ambitions.

 A recurring theme on Little Houseonthe Prairie.
 Anyone with money is bad or downright evil (Harriet Olesen, Ebeneezer Sprague) and doing things that will make a character successful will only backfire and provide an Aesop for the protagonists.